Help Center

 • Hide element if condition met — the element will be hidden if the conditions are fulfilled.

-The Conditions dropdown menu lists different groups of conditions.
+The Conditions field allows the selection of different groups of conditions.
 One or several conditions can be applied to every element.

 adding visibility conditions

-The last feature is Relation, and it has only two options:
+The last drop-down list is Relation, and it has only two options:

 dynamic visibility relation operator

-• AND — visibility condition type will work only if all the defined conditions are met;
+• AND — a visibility condition type option that works only if all the defined conditions are met;

-• OR — visibility condition type will work if any of the defined conditions are met.
+• OR — works if any of the defined conditions are met.

 Conditions